-The rules and standards of the college pertaining to men guests apply in reverse to student residents of Jennings.
+The rules and standards of the college pertaining to men guests apply in reverse to women guests of student residents of Jennings.
 Women students are expected not to impose on residents of Jennings by asking them to put up men guests overnight.